priyankakotikalpudi/AI-Executive-Assistant/README.md

 The helper deduplicates items that surface through multiple queries and respects the `max_items` limit across Outlook, Teams chat, and transcript sources so the brief stays focused on the most recent material.
+It automatically follows Graph pagination links to gather enough context and you can set `max_items=0` to produce an agenda-only brief without issuing any Graph requests.

 ### Running Tests